 A portfolio has more weight if you can say the pictures were taken for an actual client, but choosing the best of photographs you’ve taken for your own enjoyment is a good way to lay the foundations of a well-rounded catalogue of awesome exposures.

 There are plenty of cost-effective ways of hosting a portfolio online, whether it’s simply uploading them to a social media account or setting up your own website (which can be done for as little as a tenner using services like one.com).

 How to Find Clients

 Once you’ve got a bit of work under your belt try approaching local business who look like they need a photographer.
 Search for local websites with lacklustre images and tell them how you can improve their imagery for a reasonable price.
-It’s a good idea to create a template email outlining your level experience, how you can help, and where they can see examples of your work.
+It’s a good idea to create a template email outlining your level of experience, how you can help, and where they can see examples of your work.
 Ultimately if you can recreate the quality of work in your portfolio for a client then you should leave them a happy customer.

 You should also be upfront about what your services cost, but working out what to charge can always be difficult, especially if you’re just starting out.
 As a rough guide your average professional photographer will charge around £50 – £100 an hour, working out with the client beforehand what they expect to get for their time.

 The more work you win the more people will see your work, and if your pics are good your business should grow naturally.